What Does an Affiliate Manager Do? Responsibilities, Skills, and How to Hire One

 Monitoring for compliance is another critical responsibility of an affiliate manager.
 A couple of reasons an affiliate manager must be vigilant concerning compliance include:

-• Creates a safe space for advertisers and publishers to operate from.
+• Creating a safe environment for advertisers and publishers

 Compliance is an integral part of affiliate program management.
 It ensures the longevity and success of your program.